 Mini-Split vs. Heat Pump

 For instance, if you live in a warmer climate and mainly need cooling, a mini-split system might be a better choice.
-However, if you require both heating and cooling and already have ductwork in place, a heat pump could be a more efficient option.
+However, if you want both heating and cooling and already have ductwork in place, a heat pump could be a more efficient option.

 Mini-Split vs. Space Heater